Sheep-y/Modnix/design_doc.md

 If exists, its value will be used as the default settings and setting type, used to deseralise .conf file when the type is required by an initialiser.

-If no initialiser use the type, the setting will not be called.
+The method or property will not be called when the mod is loaded;
+they are for the GUI to reset settings.

 ### Loader Settings